 Prospective students are strongly encouraged to apply for external fellowships, such as the National Science Foundation.
 If the external fellowship is not sufficient to cover the standard department support level, a supplement is typically provided by the University, the department or a research advisor.

 Graduate Fee Waivers

 If you are considering applying to Stanford graduate programs and need assistance with the application fees, consider applying for a fee waiver.
+Fee waiver requests must be submitted at least 5 business days in advance of the application deadline.
 Please visit this website for more information: https://graddiversity.stanford.edu/graduate-fee-waiver/graduate-fee-waivers